-In the SILC income and expenditure refer to the previous calendar year, with the exception of housing costs which refer to a current monthly average.
+In the SILC income and expenditure refer to the previous calendar year, with the exception of housing costs which refer to the current monthly average estimated by the household.

-When using SILC data the annual income and expenditure are available, and also information on how many months it was received (especially when using national version of the EESILC), but some of the other socio-economic variables (e.g. education, marital status) refer to the survey week.
-As EUROMOD uses monthly data as an input the annual income and expenditure are in most cases divided simply by twelve.
+When using SILC data the annual income and expenditure are available, and, in EESILC, also information on how many months it was received, while some of the other socio-economic variables (e.g. education, marital status) refer to the survey week.
+As EUROMOD uses monthly data as an input the annual income and expenditure are divided by twelve.